Bufatima-Nk/Customer-Churn-Prediction/README.md

 ## Project Overview

 The goal of this project was to predict customer churn in a telecommunications context.
-The dataset, named `tech_task_dataset.csv`, includes various features related to customer behavior and usage patterns.
+The dataset, named `dataset.csv`, includes various features related to customer behavior and usage patterns.

 ## Project Structure

-- `tech_task_dataset.csv`: The dataset used for training and testing.
+- `dataset.csv`: The dataset used for training and testing.
-- `tech_task_beeline.ipynb`: Jupyter Notebook file containing the code for data preprocessing, model training, evaluation, and exploratory data analysis (EDA).
+- `churn_pred.ipynb`: Jupyter Notebook file containing the code for data preprocessing, model training, evaluation, and exploratory data analysis (EDA).
 - `README.md`: This README file providing an overview of the project.

 ## Model Performance